xyhxx/vue-error-boundary/README.md

 ## Suspense

-You can view the examples used with suspend+vue-query in the [codesandbox](https://codesandbox.io/s/pcmg9e)
+You can view the examples used with suspense+vue-query in the [codesandbox](https://codesandbox.io/s/pcmg9e)

 ## useBoundary